 Creativity and the dynamic creative renewal of our lives, both individually and collectively, is a potential in every human being and not just the privilege of those with an artistic temperament.
 The appreciation, understanding and exploration of this vital quality inherent in all humans is ever more vital in these crucial times when we are called upon to find new ways of life and solutions to the social and environmental problems of our age.
-The Centre for Applied Buddhism is continues to develop a deeper understanding and expanding awareness and practice of creativity through continuing research and ongoing projects.
+The Centre for Applied Buddhism continues to develop a deeper understanding of and expand awareness and practice of creativity through ongoing research and projects.

-In a series of workshops and seminars called ‘Buddha Mind – Creative Mind’ we explored the potential of creativity, the links and relationships between the creative life, artistic expression and Buddhist thought and practice with speakers from different disciplines including …...
+Previously, we ran a series of workshops and seminars called ‘Buddha Mind – Creative Mind’ in which we explored the potential of creativity, the links and relationships between the creative life, artistic expression and Buddhist thought and practice with speakers from different disciplines.

 ‘Buddhism explains the “dependent origination” of all phenomena through the concept of ku … describ(ing) a reality that changes from one moment to the next, the flowing movement of life itself ….
 I am tempted to call this dynamism, this vital energy contained in the state of ku as defined by Northern Buddhism, “creative life”.

 A creative life devotes itself entirely to going beyond the individual self by continually transcending the limits of space and time in pursuit of a universal self.
 In other words, this creative life develops in leaps and achieves renewal each day, in keeping with the original rhythm of the universe.’ …